BACK

 #1

-When we get to subpages that are not accessible via the dropdown menu, we can't go back to the previous page unless we click the browser's back button.
+When we get to the subpages that are not accessible via the dropdown menu, we can't go back to the previous page unless we click the browser's back button.

 #2